 The Plan is administered by our Board or compensation committee to which the Board may delegate any or all authority for the administration of the Plan.
 If authority is delegated to the compensation committee, all references to the Board in the Plan and in this description shall mean and relate to the committee, except (i) as otherwise provided by the Board and (ii) that only the Board may amend or terminate the Plan.
 The Board or the compensation committee shall determine and designate the individuals to whom options or other awards shall be made ("Recipients"), the number of such options or awards, and the other terms and conditions of such options or awards.
-Subject to the provisions of the Plan and applicable law, the Board may adopt and amend rules and regulations relating to the administration of the Plan, advance the lapse of any waiting period, accelerate any exercise date, waive or modify any restriction applicable to shares, and make all other determinations in the judgment of the Board necessary or desirable for the administration of the Plan.
-The interpretation and construction of the provisions of the Plan and related agreements by the Board shall be final and conclusive.
+Subject to the provisions of the Plan and applicable law, the Board may adopt and amend rules and regulations relating to the administration of the Plan, advance the lapse of any waiting period, accelerate any exercise date, waive or modify any restriction applicable to shares, and make all other determinations in the judgment of the Plan and related agreements by the Board shall be final and conclusive.
 The Board may correct any defect or supply any omission or reconcile any inconsistency in the Plan or in any related agreement in the manner, and to the extent it deems expedient to carry the Plan into effect, and the Board shall be the sole and final judge of such expediency.